Phil penny 96x96.png

 Front passenger side butt join to windscreen pillar

-Drivers' side window pillar join needs work as it was quite rusty
+Driver's side window pillar join needs work as it was quite rusty

 Middle pillar sits flush on top with additional support beam behind.